Best braided homemade cinnamon bread recipe! This simple recipe includes step-by-step pictures so you can make perfect braided cinnamon bread.

 Notes

-- If you're using active dry yeast, let the yeast sit for 5-10 minutes, or until foamy, after step 4.
+- Yeast: If you’re using active dry yeast, let the yeast sit for 5-10 minutes, or until foamy, after step 4.
 Then, continue with the recipe as-written.

-- I recommend either weighing the flour or aerating, spooning, and leveling the flour.
+- Flour: I recommend either weighing the flour or aerating, spooning, and leveling the flour.
 Too much flour will give you a dry, heavy dough.

-- Nutrition values are estimates.
+- Nutrition values are estimates.Â

 Nutrition